David Parker (football manager)

-David Parker (born 27 April 1984) was an English football manager.
+David Parker (born 27 April 1984) is an English football manager.
 He was the manager of Birmingham City Ladies in the FA Women's Super League from 2011 to 2017.
 Aged 26 he became the youngest manager in English football and one of the youngest ever to hold the FA – UEFA A Licence.

 Coaching career

 Early years

 By the age of 21 Parker had completed his UEFA B Licence and published two articles on the football industry; his first explored the motivational techniques of Brian Clough, (2005), "A Report on the Motivational Theories of Brian Clough (1935–2004)", and the second a report investigating football finances, (2005), "Human Resource Accounting in Football Clubs: Comparative Study of Accounting Practices".
 These articles were completed during his time at university where he completed his degree at Birmingham University, achieving a First Class Double Honours Degree in Business and Finance.
 After returning from a spell coaching in the MLS, he took up a position with Amisco (Prozone) as the Head Performance Analyst.
 Through this role he worked in association with some of the biggest clubs in the Premier League.